 While CRM is the main hub of your customers’ data, only 22% of CRM users use less than half their CRM features.
 While the sales team usually uses it to contact leads and customers, there is a whole lot of data there that can help optimize your ecommerce website to get higher rankings on Google.

 You need to understand who your target audience is, and CRM has a lot of data on it.
-Segment your audience by age, region, and other parameters recorded in your CRM, such as interest in a particular product.
+Segment your audience by age, region, and other parameters recorded in your CRM, such as interest in a particular product, If you are looking to streamline your business operations, you need to find a Customer Relationship Management System that is built around your business.

 In the end, you need at least this (and as detailed as possible):